seattlestatistics/samsung/README.md

 Finally, a data frame is created which gives the means of each measure, for each activity and each subject.

-To do this, two matrixes are created, on for the activities, the other for the subjects.
-They are the combined, and converted into a data frame.
+To do this, two matrices are created, one for the activities, the other for the subjects.
+They are then combined, and converted into a data frame.

-The measure names, and the column names are added.
+The measure names, and the column names, are added.
 The final data frame is saved to disk, as a text file.